golang/vscode-go/README.md

 ## [Language Server](docs/gopls.md)

-The Go extension uses a suite of [command-line tools](docs/tools.md) to provide language features.
-A new alternative is to use a [single language server](https://langserver.org/), which provides the same features using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+In the default mode, the Go extension relies upon a suite of [command-line tools](docs/tools.md).
+A new alternative is to use a [single language server](https://langserver.org/), which provides language features through the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 The Go team at Google has developed [`gopls`](docs/gopls.md), which is the official Go language server.
 It is currently in an alpha state and under active development.

-[`gopls`] is recommended for projects that use Go modules, as it provides much better support.
+[`gopls`] is recommended for projects that use Go modules.

-To opt-in to the language server, set [`"go.useLanguageServer"`](docs/commands.md#useLanguageServer) to `true` in your settings.
+To opt-in to the language server, set [`"go.useLanguageServer"`](docs/settings.md#go.useLanguageServer) to `true` in your settings.
 You should then be prompted to install [`gopls`].
-If you are not prompted, you can install `gopls` manually by running the `Go: Install/Update Tools` command and selecting `gopls`.
+If you are not prompted, you can install `gopls` manually by running the [`Go: Install/Update Tools`](docs/commands.md#go-installupdate-tools) command and selecting `gopls`.

 For more information, see the [`gopls` documentation](docs/gopls.md).